-Installing Your Computer's Hard Drive
+Installing Your Computer's Hard Drive or SSD

 Physically Installing a Hard Drive

-The case that we're using has a detachable "cage" for the hard drives.
-The cage is first removed from the case, the drives are mounted into the cage, and the cage is reattached to the case.
-This design helps reduced scraped knuckles from working in tight spaces.
+In a case of this design, the cage is first removed from the case, the drives are mounted into the cage, and the cage is reinstalled into the case.
+This design speeds up assembly and helps reduce scraped knuckles from working in tight spaces.

 Connecting SATA Drives

 If you are using SATA (Serial ATA) drives, then you don't have to worry about jumper settings or clumsy ribbon cables.
 The connectors on the motherboard will look something like the one in this picture.
 On some motherboards, however, they will be mounted flat rather than standing up.

 The system drive should be attached to the primary SATA controller, which will be the one with the lowest number (either SATA 0 or SATA 1).
 Other than that, it really doesn't make much of a difference which connectors you use for the other drives.
 There are no master / slave relationships to worry about, and no jumpers to configure.